-Other sources of error such as qubit initialization, measurement errors, qubit loss and qubit leakage are modeled in a very similar manner.
-Measurement errors and qubit loss are modeled in the same way as environmental decoherence.
-Measurement errors are described by utilizing the following measurement projection onto a qubit space,
+Other sources of error such as qubit initialization, measurement errors, qubit loss and qubit leakage can be modeled in a very similar manner.
+As with coherent control errors and environmental decoherence, the specifics of other error channels can be modeled in a coherent or incoherent manner, depending on the physical mechanisms.
+The examples shown below are commonplace within QEC analysis and adequately apply to a large number of systems.

+Measurement errors can be modeled in the same way as environmental decoherence, acting incoherently on the system.
+Measurement errors can be described in two slightly different ways.
+The first it to use the following positive operator value measures (POVM's),